 I am going to read ‘The Secret’ and follow the ‘Law of Attraction’ so that I can get out of debt, get rich and buy whatever I want.
 Then I will be happy.

-Resolutions made from the false self serve to fuel the ego, not the authentic self.
-In order to stick to these kind of resolutions, we often employ and tyrannize ourselves with a harsh inner critic or inner perfectionist – both fuelled by a ‘Victorian’ and punitive style of will.
+In order to stick to these kinds of resolutions, we often employ and tyrannize ourselves with a harsh inner critic or inner perfectionist – both fuelled by a ‘Victorian’ and punitive style of will.
 There are two major problems here.
 Firstly, the goal might be what we want but is it what we need?
 Secondly, when we find ourselves losing commitment, we lack empathy and compassion for ourselves, resulting in feeling like a failure (once again!).

-When making New Year’s resolutions, it is wise to consider, ‘is this really what I need right now?’
-If we look at both of the above from the authentic self’s perspective, it is more productive to redirect the focus from a false self desire – to be skinny or rich – towards a focus on building a strong sense of self-worth.
+When making any kind of change, one question we might consider, ‘is this really what I need right now?’
+If we look at both of the above from our authentic self’s perspective, it is more productive to redirect the focus from a false-self desire – to be skinny or rich – towards a focus on building a strong sense of self-worth.
 A side effect of having good self-worth is often a change in career where we begin to earn what we are worth and participate in a more balanced way of eating and exercising because we care about our health and well-being.

-If we are experiencing an existential or other life crisis – using food, shopping, relationships or other addictive substances to make us feel better, may in fact exacerbate the crisis.
-Filling emotional, existential or spiritual needs with superficial and material ones will not work – they only postpone the existing problem.
-In today’s society, we have more than we need and yet many of us are still unhappy.
-Buying more or shifting the furniture around – are not the answers.
-Being with and exploring our suffering is.
+If we are experiencing an existential or other life crisis – using food, shopping, relationships or other addictive substances to make us feel better, will likely exacerbate the crisis.
+Filling emotional, existential or spiritual needs with superficial and material things will not work – they only postpone the existing problem.
+We often have more than we need and yet many of us are still unhappy.
+Buying more or shifting the furniture around – are not the answer.
+Being with, and exploring our suffering is.

-For those of us that are free enough to make New Year’s resolutions from the authentic self, we need to consider that whilst one part of us might plan to find balance with our eating, drinking or spending for well-being reasons – there may be another part of us that can’t yet say no to food, alcohol or spending.
-We need to get to know the conflicting parts inside of us as well as their motivations in order to make healthy long lasting change.
+For those that have enough freedom to make New Year’s resolutions from the authentic self, we need to consider that whilst one part of us might plan to find balance with our eating, drinking or spending for well-being reasons – there may be another part of us that isn’t ready yet to say no to using food, alcohol or spending.
+We need to get to know the conflicting parts inside of us as well as their motivations in order to make healthy long-lasting change.

 Strong will – this is the will that most of us are familiar with.
 If you feel that you are lacking strong will, try this visualisation: Imagine yourself being in possession of strong will.
 What does it look like?
 What does strong will mean to you?
 See yourself walking with a firm and determined step, acting in every situation with decision.
 Spend some time each day visualising yourself in this way.

-Achieving our goals and making healthy life choices requires a balance of love (feminine energy) and will (masculine energy).
+If we want to stick to our new year’s resolutions, achieve our goals and make healthy life choices – it requires a balance of love (feminine energy) and will (masculine energy).

 Above we looked at the different types of will.
 But what about love?

-Love for the environment – in pursuit of our goals, are we being kind and loving to the environment and other living creatures?
+Love for the environment – in pursuit of our goals, are we being kind, loving and sustainable to the environment and other living creatures?

 Assagioli suggests that to love well – it calls for “all that is demanded by the practice of any art, indeed of any human activity, namely, an adequate measure of discipline, patience and persistence.
 All of these we have seen to be qualities of the will.”

-In order to bring about change, reach our New Year’s resolutions, find value meaning and purpose in our lives, foster new qualities and bring into being, new ideas, opportunities, hopes, dreams, passions and visions we need to cultivate our capacity and find balance between love (being) and will (doing).
+In order to bring about change, reach our New Year’s resolutions, find value, meaning and purpose in our lives, foster new qualities and bring into being new ideas, opportunities, hopes, dreams, passions and visions, we need to cultivate our capacity and find balance between love and will.
 This requires us to have a vision for the future but to stay present to the process and the deeper essence of who we are – the authentic self.